 - TOR: The development of this M&E Framework was premised on the OECD's Terms of Reference (TOR), which involved extensive stakeholder input over a period of 18 months.
 Further guidance was received by the OECD's Secretariat along each critical step of the M&E Framework's development. - Advisory group consultations and dialectic: From the outset and along the main milestones, the specifications and parameters of this M&E Framework were discussed and critiqued by the Informal Advisory Group, a group of academic and civil society representatives, as well as OECD representatives.
 Their input was incorporated at each main iteration. - Literature review (precedents): Leading (economic) theory was applied to the matter at hand, including system theory, game theory, and literature specific to the issue of minerals associated with conflict and adverse impacts.
 Also, the basic characteristics home to minerals markets were considered.
 In addition, other precedents involving the measurement of policy implementation were considered.
-Relevant literature is discussed throughout this Framework. - Design and application: Last, upon being operationalised, the research methods, guiding specifications, parameters and indicators were tested through a case study (see Handbook), providing an example of how this M&E Framework is to be applied.
+Relevant literature is discussed throughout this Framework. - Design and application: Last, upon being operationalised, the research methods, guiding specifications, parameters and indicators were tested through a case study.